peytoncordero/DRI25/command-line.md

 You can hide the emulator to continue reading through the workshop.
 For this, click on the “Close Code Editor” button, which will appear on the top.
 You can close it and reopen it every time you need; the information you have entered will continue to be there!

-We also want to share these tips to get ready:
+Additionally, we want to share these tips to get ready:

 **1. Go slow at first and check your spelling.** One of the biggest things you can do to make sure your code runs correctly and you can use the command line successfully is to make sure you check your spelling!
 Keep this in mind!
 If at first, something doesn't work, check your spelling!
 Unlike in human reading, where letters operate simultaneously as atomistic symbols and as complex contingencies, in coding, each character has a discrete function including (especially!) spaces.
 We invite you to read [From A to Screen](https://genius.com/Johanna-drucker-from-a-to-screen-annotated) by Johanna Drucker.